anazarkin1/pubcal/deliverables/iteration-02.plan.md

 ## Process

 #### Roles & responsibilities
-    * Roles
+    * Roles and Responsibilities
-        * We decided to have two different roles, frontend developers and backend developers.
-We realized that this would be more efficient than having each person work on both frontend and backend of a page (or pages) because we might end up having different variable names that refer to same objects, etc
+        * We decided to have two different roles, frontend developers and backend developers in general.
+However we are using a Kanban development process so frontend developers also did some of the backend work and vice versa to make sure there would not be a bottleneck.
-            * Frontend developers: Barry, Navie
-            * Backend developers: Eddie, Alex and Nathan

-    * Responsibilities
     * Frontend developers:
+        * Barry:
+            * Role: UX and UI designer
-            * Barry was responsible creating the home page, login interface, the search bar, and displaying results after a search.
+            * Responsibilities: Barry was responsible creating the home page, login interface, the search bar, and displaying results after a search.
+        * Navie:
+            * Role: UX and UI designer
-            * Navie was in charge of the functionalities of creating a calendar as well as its features. display subscribed calendar page
+            * Responsibilities: Navie was in charge of the functionalities of creating a calendar and its features and, displaying subscribed calendar page

     * Backend developers:
+        * Eddie:
+            * Role: Middleware Developer
-            * Eddie was responsible creating a profile page, the feature of logging in and out, as well as setting up    the mongoDB schema and inserting sample data.
+            * responsibilities: Eddie was responsible creating a profile page, the feature of logging in and out, as well as setting connecting the frontend to the backend
+        * Alex:
+            * Role: Database Manager
-            * Alex was responsible setting up the AWS server, the server side API for the functionalities of calendar page.
-He also connected SLACK and github to make communication easier.
+            * responsibilities: Alex was responsible setting up the AWS server, the server side API for some of the functionalities of calendar page.
+He was also responsible for creating the database schema.
+        * Nathan:
+            * Role: Overseer
-            * Nathan handled various server side APIs such as searching, subscribing.
-He was also responsible for refactoring our codes and general modularization.
-Lastly He also managed the configuration of mongoDB to the AWS server
+            * Responsibilities: He was also responsible for refactoring our codes and general modularization.
+He also managed the configuration of mongoDB to the AWS server.
+Lastly He ensured various server side APIs were were setup such as searching, subscribing.

 #### Events
     * Meeting 1
        * Title: Tasks and Goals
        * Time and location: Sun, Oct 30, 3:30 - 4pm, BA3200